WHAT: All forms of housing assistance—vouchers, rapid rehousing, supportive housing and affordable housing—are key to ending homelessness.

 - Focus on budget.
 We gave grants to DC Fiscal Policy Institute, the Fair Budget Coalition and Miriam’s Kitchen to advocate for increased resources for the most vulnerable residents in DC.
 These efforts, together with The Way Home Campaign, successfully increased funding for permanent supportive housing and other types of affordable housing. $100 million went into the DC Housing Production Trust Fund to create affordable housing and, for the first time, DC dedicated $10 million to preserving affordable housing.

 WHAT: Government programs that protect families should be championed.

 HOW: We invest in organizations that fight efforts to weaken and end protections.

 - Fund proactively.
 Food stamps (SNAP) are the primary bulwark against hunger in the United States, and provide necessary supplements that help families stay housed.
 SNAP serves millions of people across the country and promotes long-term health and well-being, especially in children.
 Our grant to the Center on Budget and Policy Priorities helps educate communities and policymakers around the country in anticipation of proposed harmful cuts to this program.

-WHAT: We support work to abolish the US death penalty.
+WHAT: A centralized campaign—The 8th Amendment Project—works to abolish the death penalty.

-HOW: The majority of death sentences are imposed at the state level.
-We invest in statewide campaigns to end the death penalty.
-These investments expand the impact of our limited dollars.
-With colleague funders, we invested in organizations that ran successful campaigns to repeal the death penalty in four states: New Mexico, Illinois, Connecticut, and Maryland.
-These four states joined New Jersey and New York in comprising the six states that have repealed the death penalty since 2007.
+- Reverse the policy.
+With colleague funders, we invested in statewide campaigns that abolished the death penalty in five states: New Mexico, Illinois, Connecticut, Delaware [abolished by the court], and Maryland.
+These states joined New Jersey and New York as states that have abolished since 2007.